Hasanexe/dir-scanner/README.md

 <!-- Contributing guidelines -->
 ## Contributing

-If you find any issues with the directory scanner or would like to contribute to the project, please feel free to submit a pull request or open an issue on the Github repository.
+If you find any issues with the `dir-scanner` or would like to contribute to the project, please feel free to submit a pull request or open an issue on the Github repository.

+## License

+`dir-scanner` is licensed under the [Creative Commons Attribution-NonCommercial (CC BY-NC) license](https://creativecommons.org/licenses/by-nc/4.0/).